korut94/VCGLibForParaview/README.md

 (e.g. `vcgNewVCGAlgorithmFilter`) in order to distinguish it from the VTK classes.

-Then there are two files to update to include the new filter inside the plugin's
+Then there are two files to update to include the new filter inside the plugin:
-library:

 #### `CMakeLists.txt`
 Add the path of your directory filter inside the `include_directories` statement